Thomas Jefferson Academy (Georgia)

 Thomas Jefferson Academy is a private school in Louisville, Georgia, United States.
 It offers education for students in K3 through twelfth grade.
 Thomas Jefferson Academy is a member of Georgia Independent School Association (GISA).

 Admission is by application and requires an entrance exam.

 Thomas Jefferson Academy let the student body vote on a mascot.
 The students selected a jaguar, a native South American cat.

 History

 Grades one through five were housed at the former Stapleton Academy building and grades six through twelve attended classes at the former Bartow Academy.

 Athletics and extra-curricular activities

 Thomas Jefferson Academy offers many different sports throughout the year, with an equal number for girls and boys.
 These include football, basketball, baseball, golf, softball, and track.
+Thomas Jefferson Academy is most famous for its football state championship four-peat.

 Class GISA Champions

-Thomas Jefferson Academy also offers Jr. Beta Club, Beta Club, Yearbook Staff, FCA (Fellowship of Christian Athletes), Drama Club, Key Club, and literary competition.
+Thomas Jefferson Academy also offers Jr. Beta Club, Beta Club, Yearbook Staff, FCA (Fellowship of Christian Athletes), Drama Club, Key Club, literary competition, and a spring musical.